agamemnonc/musmus/README.md

 * [python-rtmidi](https://pypi.org/project/python-rtmidi/)

 ## Notes
-* Tested only on Windows
+* Tested only on Windows using Python 3.